Dodgers Spring Training

 Seats in the shade

 The Achilles’ heel of Camelback Ranch is that it was built facing the southeast.
 That orientation is the opposite of every other ballpark in Arizona.
 What that means in Glendale is that the sun is always beating down on you, instead of retreating behind the grandstand as the game progresses like it does at other Cactus League parks.
 So you definitely need sunscreen.
-If you forget to bring some, Coppertone Sport bottles are sold in the gift shops for $5.
+If you forget to bring some, mini SPF 30 bottles are sold inexpensively in the gift shops.
 Although almost no seats are in the shade, there are a smattering that are.
-Consider yourself lucky to be in the last few rows of sections beneath the press box and upper level party deck.
+At the usual 1:05 p.m. game starting time consider yourself lucky to be in the last few rows of sections beneath the press box and upper level party deck.
 Specifically, rows 16 & up in sections 110-113 and rows 20 & up in sections 114-117.
-Plus by 3:00 all seats in sections 111-114 are shaded.
+Additionally, the last two rows (21-22) in sections 119, 120 and 122, which are beneath the stadium's suites, are shaded throughout the game.
+By 2:30, more seats in sections 110-115 enjoy shade and by 3:00 all seats in sections 111-114 are shaded.
 If you really want to be out of the sun, join the throng standing on the concourse above sections 110-122, where cover is provided by the press box and suites.
+And if you want to pay a little extra for a lot of shade, the upper level party deck, called the Legends Deck, is the only fully covered and shaded section in Camelback Ranch.
+Located along the first baseline, the Legends Deck is open to the regular seat buying public, except for games when groups rent out the roomy area, which can hold 100 and has stadium and bar chair-style seating plus unmatched views of the field and the scenery beyond it.

 VIP seating

 The stadium has a dozen suites, a suite-level party deck, and party patios above each bullpen.
 And then there's the 198-seat Home Plate Club section, which made news during Camelback Ranch’s inaugural season for their $90 price tag, the highest in all of spring training.
-In 2010, the price per Home Plate Club seat was slashed in half and their main perk - access to a complimentary buffet that was behind section 115 on the concourse – was eliminated, along with the complimentary water and sunscreen that were a part of the VIP package.
+In 2010, the price per Home Plate Box seat was slashed in half and their main perk - access to a complimentary buffet that was behind section 115 on the concourse – was eliminated, along with the complimentary water and sunscreen that were a part of the VIP package.
+Now, besides their closeness to the field, the main perk for Home Plate Box seats is cup holders, as no other section of seats in the 10,000-seat grandstand has them.
+In 2012, the concept of buffet included seating was brought back to the ballpark, but in the outfield, where the Bullpen Patio in left field was turned into an all-you-can-eat area.
+With a capacity of 50 people, the All-You-Can-Eat Bullpen Patio is reserved for group bookings but on days it's not booked any fan can pay to sit (and eat) there.
+If there's availability, a sandwich board sign posted near the box office will say so.
+As for the menu, there are no sandwiches, just the basic ballpark stuff (hot dogs, popcorn, peanuts, soda and water).

 Game Day